 “Farm Credit has always been supportive of the research and development projects we have undertaken,” he said.
 “They recognize agriculture needs to consider the future of the industry to maintain a competitive advantage in the world marketplace.”

 The confidence placed in Harvest CROO to maintain that competitive advantage is completely warranted.
 The autonomous harvester can pick a single strawberry plant in eight seconds and move on to the next in 1.5 seconds.
 The machine will eventually have the capacity to pick eight acres of strawberries in a single day and will do the work of more than 30 pickers.

-“Farm Credit’s mission of financing agriculture is a tremendous asset to growers,” said Wishnatzki.
+“Farm Credit’s mission of financing agriculture is a tremendous asset to growers,” Gary said.
 “I’m confident that Farm Credit will stick with us through thick and thin.”